-On August 13, 1942 the Manhattan Project was established.
+On August 13, 1942 the Manhattan Project was established under the command of Colonel Leslie R. Groves.
 Three years and one day later, August 14, 1945, the War was done!

 In between those dates, more than 100,000 men and women were brought to these three sites from all over the world.
 The majority of these young men and women had no idea what they were building.